 Another question is how the credentials for that user are tracked for revocation at the end of their shift.
 A lightweight method would be to set their username to be the same on each system or to deterministically generate a value, such as with the SHA256 hashing function.

 One optimization for this method is to upgrade access for the given user and then downgrade it at the end of their shift.
 This at least eliminates the need to deliver a new set of credentials each time, but the logic for managing those permissions can become quite complex for different systems depending on how their authorization functionality is defined.

 The benefit of using this type of service is that it handles credential expiration and rotation on your behalf.
-By creating the profiles to generate short-lived accounts it frees you from worrying about whether they are being used outside of their intended purpose.
-The initial setup for these services can be complex, but once they are in place they make authorization more manageable.
+Creating the profiles to generate short-lived accounts frees you from worrying about whether they are being used outside of their intended purpose.
+The initial setup for these services can be complex, but once they are in place, they make authorization more manageable.

 One way to take advantage of temporary access is to automate it with a chatbot: StrongDM uses a Hubot integration to automatically request and grant temporary access to sensitive internal databases and servers.
 The code looks something like this:

 Users with access to this bot can thereby request temporary access to production systems, and each grant is logged in the StrongDM audit log for later review.